thingsboard/thingsboard.github.io/docs/user-guide/integrations/loriot.md

      "snr"  : 1.2
  }
 ```
-As you can see the data is encoded here.
-We use a converter for decoding.
+As you can see the unique device id arrives in the "EUI" field.
+We will use it as a device name in ThingsBoard.
+Device data is encoded in the "data" field.
 The encoded data here is:
 ```
 "data": "2A3F"